United Methodist Church in Norway: Institutions

 The main diaconal activity is through the Betanien Foundation Bergen, which is situated in the Fyllingsdalen neighborhood.
 It operates a complex with a nursing home, rehabilitation center, polyclinic and psychiatric center.
 It also includes a kindergarten.
 The foundation runs Betanien University College, which offers a bachelor's degree in nursing.
 The Methodist Church also owns diaconal foundations in Oslo and Skien, and operates a nursing home at Kalfaret in Bergen.

 The Methodist Theological Seminary cooperates with the MF Norwegian School of Theology to provide education for pastors and deacons.
 It also offers part-time education for lay preachers.
 The school is situated in Oslo.
-The church owns Soltun Folk High School in Tjeldsund Municipality.
+The church used to own Soltun Folk High School in Tjeldsund Municipality.